-Community College of Vermont is pleased to announce that the following students have been named to the President’s, Dean’s, and Student Honors Lists for the summer 2017 semester.
+Community College of Vermont is pleased to announce that the following students have been named to the President’s, Dean’s, and Student Honors Lists for the fall 2017 semester.

 Spring semester has begun, and the days are slowly but surely growing longer.
 We’re starting out the new year with exciting reports from CCV students, faculty, and staff.

 Seven new medical assistants started work at Brattleboro Memorial Hospital (BMH) this week.
 Eilidh Pederson, vice president of the BMH Medical Group, says they’re stepping into crucial roles.